 Recall the components of the basic SCR model with a Poisson encounter process from Chapter 3:

 We assume that individuals i, or rather, their activity centers si, are uniformly distributed across our state space S,

+\[

-si ~ U(S),
+si \sim U(S)

+\]

 and that the number of times individual i encounters trap j, yij, is a random Poisson variable with mean lamij,

+\[

-yij ~ Poisson(lamij) Eq.
+yij \sim Poisson(lamij)

+\] Eq.
 Y

 The tie between individual location, movement and trap encounter rates is made by the assumption that lamij, is a decreasing function of the distance between si and j, Dij, of the half-normal form

+\[

-Lamij<- lam0 * exp(-Dij2/2*sig2),
+Lamij = lam0 * exp(-Dij2/2*sig2),

+\]

 where lam0 is the baseline trap encounter rate at Dij=0 and sig controls the shape of the half-normal function.

-In order to estimate the number of si in S, N, we use data augmentation and create M-n all-0 encounter histories, where n is the number of individuals we observed and M is an arbitrary number that is larger than N. We estimate N by summing over the auxiliary indicator variable, zi, which is 1 if the individual is part of the population and 0 if not, and assume that zi is a random Bernoulli variable,
+In order to estimate the number of si in S, N, we use data augmentation (sect.
+3.XYZ) and create M-n all-0 encounter histories, where n is the number of individuals we observed and M is an arbitrary number that is larger than N. We estimate N by summing over the auxiliary data augmentation variables, zi, which is 1 if the individual is part of the population and 0 if not, and assume that zi is a random Bernoulli variable,

+\[

-zi ~bernoulli(psi).
+zi \simbernoulli(psi).

+\]

 To link the two model components, we modify Eq.
 Y to

+\[

-Lamij<- lam0 * exp(-Dij2/2*sig2) * zi.
+Lamij = lam0 * exp(-Dij2/2*sig2) * zi.

+\]

 The model has the following structural parameters, for which we need to specify priors

-psi – the Uniform (0,1) is required as part of the data augmentation procedure and in general is a natural choice of an uninformative prior for a probability; note that this is equivalent to a Beta(1,1) prior, which will come in handy later.
+$\psi$ – the Uniform (0,1) is required as part of the data augmentation procedure and in general is a natural choice of an uninformative prior for a probability; note that this is equivalent to a Beta(1,1) prior, which will come in handy later.

-si – since si is a pair of coordinates it is two-dimensional and we use a uniform prior limited by the extent of our state-space over both dimensions.
+$s_{i}$ – since si is a pair of coordinates it is two-dimensional and we use a uniform prior limited by the extent of our state-space over both dimensions.

-sigma – we can conceive several priors for sigma but let’s assume an improper prior – one that is Uniform over (-Inf, Inf).
+$\sigma$ – we can conceive several priors for sigma but let’s assume an improper prior – one that is Uniform over (-Inf, Inf).
 We will see why this is convenient when we construct the full conditionals for sigma.

-Lam0 – analogous, we will use a Uniform (-Inf, Inf) improper prior for sigma.
+$\lambda_{0}$ – analogous, we will use a Uniform (-Inf, Inf) improper prior for sigma.

 The parameter that is the objective of our modeling, N, is a derived parameter that we can simply obtain by summing all z’s:

+\[

 N=sum(z)

+\]

 Step 2 - Construct the full conditionals